 Harlem Hebrew Language Academy Charter School

-Harlem Hebrew Language Academy Charter School opened in August 2013 and currently serves over 400 students in Kindergarten through Fifth Grade.
-It plans to add a grade each year, expanding in the future to an academically rigorous K-8 curriculum which includes intensive instruction in the Hebrew language through a partial-immersion approach.
+Harlem Hebrew Language Academy Charter School opened in August 2013 and serves students in Kindergarten through Eighth Grade.
+It offers an academically rigorous K-8 curriculum which includes intensive instruction in the Hebrew language through a partial-immersion approach.

 Harlem Hebrew explores the culture and history of Israel and its immigrant communities to relate the Hebrew language to its natural context and to explore cultural diversity by studying those communities’ unique history of interaction with almost every world culture and people.
 It features a specialized social studies curriculum being developed in partnership with the Schomburg Center for Research in Black Culture focusing on Harlem’s history as a focal point of migration and immigration.
 All students at Harlem Hebrew participate in service learning and community service projects infused with values of social responsibility, citizenship, and respect for others.

-Building on the successes of the Hebrew language charter schools movement, The Steinhardt Foundation for Jewish Life is also proud to support Kayitz Kef (formerly Areivim Hebrew at Camp).
+Building on the successes of the Hebrew language charter schools movement, The Steinhardt Foundation for Jewish Life is also proud to support the Areivim Hebrew at Camp Program – also known as Kayitz Kef.
 Kayitz Kef is an initiative in partnership with the Foundation for Jewish Camp to support Hebrew language immersion programs in Jewish summer day camps in the US and Canada for elementary-school-age campers.
 Campers are immersed in a Hebrew language environment where they conduct the full range of camp activities surrounded by a supportive staff of Hebrew language speakers who gradually initiate them into Hebrew fluency.
 Camp staff are provided with training in the Proficiency Approach to second language acquisition as well as mentoring, professional development, and curriculum support to develop summer camp programs that increase the Modern Hebrew proficiency of campers and instill in children excitement for Hebrew and the life and culture of Israel.

-Kayitz Kef began in 2013 at Camp Ramah in Nyack, New York, and will be implemented at 13 sites in the summer of 2018.
-The program has received funding from the AVI CHAI Foundation, Crown Family Philanthropies, The William Davidson Foundation, The Marcus Foundation, The Wexner Foundation, the UJA Federation of Greater Toronto, and others.
+Kayitz Kef began in 2013 at Camp Ramah in Nyack, New York, and was implemented at 20sites in the summer of 2022.
+The program has also received funding from The AVI CHAI Foundation, Fooksman Family Foundation, Koum Family Foundation, The Marcus Foundation, the William Davidson Foundation, Les & Abigail Wexner, and the UJA Federation of Greater Toronto.

 In 1999, in an effort to enhance Jewish identity and to restore the centrality of Israel to the lives of young Diaspora Jews, Michael Steinhardt partnered with Charles Bronfman to create Birthright Israel, the revolutionary program to enable every young Jewish person between the ages of 18 to 26 to have a living and learning experience in Israel.
 The program makes a profound affirmation of the unity of clal yisrael by establishing, for the first time in history, a birthright for every Jew in the world of a free round-trip ticket and ten days of intensive Jewish educational experiences in Israel.
 To this day, Birthright Israel sends thousands of young Jewish adults from all over the world to Israel as a gift in order to diminish the growing division between Israel and Jewish communities around the world; to strengthen the sense of solidarity among world Jewry; and to strengthen participants’ personal Jewish identity and connection to the Jewish people.